 Annie Cohen-Solal is an academic and a cultural historian.
 Born in Algiers, she received her Ph.D. degree from the Sorbonne.
 Her books include the acclaimed Sartre: A Life and Leo and His Circle: The Life of Leo Castelli, winner of the ArtCurial Prize.
 She has served as cultural counselor to the French Embassy in the United States.

-Moses Mendelssohn: Philosopher of the Enlightenment
+Moses Mendelssohn: Sage of Modernity

 Shmuel Feiner is professor of Modern Jewish History at Bar Ilan University and holds the Samuel Braun Chair for the History of the Jews in Prussia.
 His books include Haskalah and History: The Emergence of a Modern Jewish Historical Consciousness and The Jewish Enlightenment (winner of the Koret Jewish Book Award).